joshcoody/kickingsass/README.md

 * Admin rights to your computer

 ## Step 3 Instructions
-In (roughly) this order, complete the following to advance to Step 4:
+In (roughly) this order, complete the following steps to advance to Step 4:

 * **Stop:**
      watch task